stefanomontr/imdb/README.md

 The application has been tested on Linux, Windows, and Mac, so there should be no specific OS required.

 Since it's resource intensive, you will need at least **15GB of free memory** (actually less, but it's an approximation).
-For instructions on how to delete the application data after usage, look up [Stop and Delete the Application](#stop-and-delete-the-application).
+For instructions on how to delete the application data after usage, look up the [Shutdown](#shutdown) section.

 Your **3306, 8080 and 3000 ports** should be **free**.

 The browser should be irrelevant, but so far I've only tested the application on Chrome and Firefox.

-## GENERAL ARCHITECTURE (TECHNICAL)
+## ARCHITECTURE (TECHNICAL)

 My solution to the problem of showing a large amount of data (more than 11 million of movies) was to parse the TSV files and ingest them into a **MySQL** database.

 The database is queried by a **SpringBoot** backend application.

 The backend then serves data to a Vite **React** single-page application.
 The frontend is written in TypeScript.

+## PREMISE (TECHNICAL)

+If you start the application following the [Startup](#startup) instructions, please be aware that the app will show the IMDb data of October the 1st, 2024.
+Since [IMDb datasets](https://datasets.imdbws.com/) are updated on a daily basis, there might be some (minor) differences between the current files and the ones I used to build the application.
+You can download the files I used &mdash; `title.basics.tsv` and `title.ratings.tsv` &mdash; from [here](https://drive.google.com/file/d/1-QUmR83BlG-ZXXnFMrudN_8DccUjaI2i/view).

+If you want to check the status of the MySQL db while the application is runnning, you can establish a connection to http://localhost:3306 with `user=root` and `password=root`.

-## GETTING STARTED
+## STARTUP

 The application is started by the [docker-compose.yaml](docker-remote/docker-compose.yaml) file.
 You can download the file and put it in an empty folder, then access that folder in your command line and run